Helpful resources for students

 - Chelten Baptist Church Food Pantry – Dresher

 - The Daily Bread Community Food Pantry – Collegeville

 - The Open Link – Pennsburg

 - Cecil and Grace Bean's Soup Kitchen – Norristown

 - Local school districts offering meals to students.
 We recommend contacting your district directly for the most up-to-date information.

 Internet and Technology Resources

-The College is making every effort to assist students with their technology needs as we shift to remote delivery.
-Should you need assistance, please complete the form below:
+The College is making every effort to assist students with their technology needs.
+Should you need assistance, please complete the form below.